 This report is a Special Study for the Broadmoor Police Protection District.
-Section 56378 of the Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000 provides LAFCo with the authority to initiate and make studies of existing government agencies.
+Section 56378 of the Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000 (CKH or The Act) provides the Local Agency Formation Commission (LAFCO) with the authority to initiate and make studies of existing government agencies.
 The studies shall include but shall not be limited to, inventorying those agencies and determining their maximum service area and service capacities.